 Keeping in touch

 The SoA can set up a closed Facebook discussion group for SoA members to connect, share news and discuss issues in between meetings.
+You may also think about alternative channels such as Discord and Slack, or setting up a Whatsapp group.
+These channels would need to be self-moderated.

 All details about upcoming local group events are posted on our website and emailed out to members in the area.
 There’s no need for you to keep your own mailing list as the Society of Authors handles all local group communications from our central mailing list which is kept up to date with new members and leavers.
 Any member details you keep in the form of spreadsheets or mailing lists may breach GDPR regulations and leave the Society of Authors vulnerable to investigation and a fine.